Open-Cascade-SAS/OCCT/dox/dev_guides/documentation/documentation.md

 | ----: | :----: | :---- |
 | 10    | 10     | 10    |
 | 1000  | 1000   | 1000  |

+Note that each table raw should be contained in one line of text; complex tables can be created using HTML tags.

 @subsection  OCCT_DM_SECTION_A_5 Code Blocks